DiscordSRV/Ascension/README.md

 if you are interested in more details, contributing or testing builds join our [Discord server](https://discord.discordsrv.com), opt-in to the `Tester` role in `Channels & Roles` and check out the `#ascension-testing` forum.

+### API

+We do not recommend using the API yet.
+No API stability guaranteed, breaking changes WILL happen.

 ### License

 DiscordSRV is dual licensed